 During their last term of study, students conduct the planned data collection and analysis activities contained in their applied research proposal and prepare a written report that describes and interprets the results of their research.
 Implications for new instructional practices and further professional development are considered.
 Students also present their Research and Practice Portfolio demonstrating evidence of development and growth over the course of the program.
 Please note that students will be required to receive a grade of B or higher to pass this course and will only be allowed one repeat if not attained.

-Prerequisites: As this is the final course in the MEd all required courses must be completed before taking this; Final Term of Study
+Prerequisites: As this is the final course in the MEd all required courses must be completed before taking this and no other courses can be taken concurrently; Final Term of Study